angular/angular/aio/content/guide/cli-builder.md

 <code-example language="json" header="package.json">

 {
-  "name": "@example/command-runner",
+  "name": "@example/copy-file",
   "version": "1.0.0",
-  "description": "Builder for Command Runner", "builders": "builders.json",
+  "description": "Builder for copying files", "builders": "builders.json",
-  "devDependencies": {
+  "dependencies": {
-    "@angular-devkit/architect": "^1.0.0"
+    "@angular-devkit/architect": "~0.1200.0",
+    "@angular-devkit/core": "^12.0.0"
   }
 }

 </code-example>

-The official name of our builder is now ` @example/command-runner:command`.
+The official name of our builder is now ` @example/copy-file:copy`.
 The first part of this is the package name (resolved using node resolution), and the second part is the builder name (resolved using the `builders.json` file).

-Using one of our `options` is very straightforward, we did this in the previous section when we accessed `options.command`.
+Using one of our `options` is very straightforward, we did this in the previous section when we accessed `options.source` and `options.destination`.

 <code-example
   path="cli-builder/src/my-builder.ts"